laro/Cilia/README.md

             - [https://stackoverflow.com/a/60321302](https://stackoverflow.com/a/60321302)
     - Many kinds of brackets?
         - [https://stackoverflow.com/a/33357311](https://stackoverflow.com/a/33357311)
-        - Problem: some of the brackets are also conceivable as operators.
+        - TODO: Are these "unusual" brackets meant to be used as operators?